chocolatey/choco-wiki/Installation.md

 **Can I install with a proxy?** Yes

 Chocolatey will detect and use a system set proxy.
 However some proxies will need to be set explicitly.
-To do so, you would do similar to [[Proxy-Settings-for-Chocolatey]]
+To do so, you would do similar to [[Proxy settings for Chocolatey|Proxy-Settings-for-Chocolatey]]

 Set the following environment variable(s) prior to install: